adr/madr/README.md

 2. Update the concrete decisions in `docs/decisions/*` with the new template.
 3. Commit ("Update examples and decisions") and push.
 Possibly as pull request.
 4. Adapt the version reference in `template/0000-use-markdown-architectural-decision-records.md`.
-5. Update "template" files in in `docs/decisions`:
+5. Update "template" files in `docs/decisions`:
    * Copy `template/0000-use-markdown-architectural-decision-records.md` to `docs/decisions/0000-use-markdown-architectural-decision-records.md`.
    * Adapt content of `docs/decisions/adr-template.md` based on `template/adr-template.md`.
      Thereby, ensure that the YAML front matter in `docs/decisions/adr-template.md` is kept.